FuelLabs/fuel-specs/src/protocol/relayer.md

 | `data`      | `byte[]`  | Arbitrary message data                                              |
 | `da_height` | `uint64` | The height of the L1 blockchain when this message event was emitted |

+### Transactions
-2. **Transactions**: These are transactions that are submitted on the L1 that must be executed on the Fuel blockchain.
+These are transactions that are submitted on the L1 that must be executed on the Fuel blockchain.
 This "Forced Transaction Inclusion" is a security feature that allows participants of the Fuel Blockchain to access there funds in the (unlikely) event that the Fuel blockchain block production is compromised or malicious.